Chapter 4 :

 He still bore those cold eyes while making me wear the garland.
 We then proceeded to sit down before the priest asked him to do something I was most nervous about.

-"Dulhan ko sindoor pehnayiye aur mangalsutra bhi", the priest asked.
+"Dulhan ko sindoor aur mangalsutra pehnayiye", the priest asked.

-(Wear the bride the vermillion and nuptial chain too)
+(Wear the bride the vermillion and nuptial chain)

-My heart left like falling into the depth of my stomach while a sudden wave of nausea because of nervousness filled me.
+My heart left like falling into the depth of my stomach when a sudden wave of nausea of nervousness filled me.
 I was feeling really weird inside because I was lowkey scared.

 I remained silent, tightly clutching onto the hem of my churni while wishing for the moment to pass away quickly.